ortus-docs/coldbox-docs/coding_activeentity_style/orm.md

 ## Activating ORM injections

-Now open your `ColdBox.cfc` and add the following to activate ORM injections:
+Now open your `ColdBox.cfc` and add the following to activate ORM injections inside of your `configure()` method.

 ```js
 orm = { injection = { enabled=true } };